 OOPS!
-Did Aishwarya Rai Bachchan’s Deep-Neck Outfit Made Her UNCOMFORTABLE?
+Did Aishwarya Rai Bachchan’s Deep-Neck Outfit Make Her UNCOMFORTABLE?
 These Pictures Hint So!

 Wearing bold outfits is not an easy job.
-When we look at the deep neck outfits, we only think how to carry it with style.
+When we look at the deep-neck outfits, we only think how to carry it with style.
 Recently, Aishwarya Rai Bachchan was seen sporting a deep neck traditional outfit, while she was in Melbourne.

-While, we all loved how gorgeous did the diva look, we came across a few videos and pictures of Aishwarya Rai Bachchan that hint that she was little uncomfortable in her Manish Malhotra outfit.
+While we all loved how gorgeous did the diva look, we came across a few videos and pictures of Aishwarya Rai Bachchan that hint that she was little uncomfortable in her Manish Malhotra outfit.
 Have a look at pictures..

 Was Aishwarya Rai Bachchan A Little Uncomfortable?